-Price to Public Underwriting Proceeds to Proceeds to Selling

-Discounts and Company (1) Shareholders (1)

-Commissions

-Per Sharesee text above none none see text above

-Totalsee text above none none see text above
+Price to Public Discounts and Commissions Shareholders (1) Per Sharesee text above none none see text above Totalsee text above none none see text above

 (1) The shares of Common Stock offered hereby will be sold from time to time at the then prevailing market prices, at prices relating to prevailing market prices or at negotiated prices.
-The Company will pay the expenses of registration estimated at \$94,000.

-THE DATE OF THIS PROSPECTUS IS JULY 2, 1996.
+The Company will pay the expenses of registration estimated at \$69,000.
+THE DATE OF THIS PROSPECTUS IS , 1996.